Vriska/EQD-Drawfriend-Downloader/README.md

 Number of months forward refers to how many months worth of draw threads are to be downloaded from that reference point .

+An exe of the same has been made using pyinstaller .